-As of December 31, 2012, our debt, excluding the unamortized debt discount, was approximately \$364.7 million, which consisted of our \$225.0 million amended first-lien term loan due in 2015 ("term loan") and \$139.7 million of our Second Priority Senior Secured Floating Rate Notes due in 2016 ("2016 notes").
+As of December 31, 2013, our debt consisted of \$350.0 million of our 7.625% Senior Secured Notes due in 2021 ("2021 notes").
+We also have a \$175.0 million senior secured revolving credit facility ("2013 facility").
+As of December 31, 2013 we had no outstanding borrowings under the 2013 facility, although we had \$13.9 million of letters of credit outstanding under the 2013 facility.
 In addition, we have significant obligations under ongoing operating leases that are not reflected in our balance sheet.
 See Note 8 to the consolidated financial statements included in Item 8 of this annual report on Form 10-K.

-As of December 31, 2012, all of our debt was at a variable interest rate.
-If interest rates rise, our interest expense could increase.
-LIBOR rates on our term loan are subject to a 2% floor and LIBOR rates on our 2016 notes are subject to a 3% floor.
-Interest expense on these debt instruments would not change unless LIBOR increased to greater than 2%.
-Based on debt outstanding and LIBOR rates at December 31, 2012, a 1.0% increase in interest rates would not result in any additional interest expense.
+As of December 31, 201 3, none of our debt was at a variable interest rate, although any amounts borrowed in the future under the 2013 facility would bear interest at a variable rate.
+Therefore if interest rates rise, our interest expense could increase if we were to borrow under the 2013 facility.
+Based on debt outstanding at December 31, 2013, a 1.0% increase in interest rates would not result in any additional interest expense.